gordonguthrie/coronavirus-teaching/index.md

 run a `calculate` function over the array in a `.forEach` function
 ```

+You will use the function `.parseInt(...)` to turns strings like "123" and "-456" into the numbers 123 and -456.

 Within the `calculate` function we need to:

 ```